-Heritage places outside the Capital City Zone (CCZ) encompass individual heritage places and heritage precincts.
+Heritage places across the municipality, both within and outside the Capital City Zone (CCZ), encompass individual heritage places and heritage precincts.
 These places are variously of heritage value for their historic, aesthetic, social, spiritual and scientific significance.

 The places include some of metropolitan Melbourne’s most significant urban developments.
 They incorporate dwellings, institutions, industrial, manufacturing and commercial places, road and rail infrastructure, parks, gardens and places of recreation.

+Within the CCZ, heritage places reflect the significance of the cultural, administrative and economic centre of the State.
+The places are fundamental to the depth of historic character of the CCZ as it developed on, and extended from the Hoddle Grid.
+Development within the CCZ has, and will continue to be, of a different intensity and result in varied built form outcomes compared for areas outside of the CCZ.

-This policy provides guidance on conserving and enhancing heritage places outside the CCZ and is informed by the conservation principles, processes and practices of the Australia ICOMOS Burra Charter.
+This policy provides guidance on conserving and enhancing heritage places and is informed by the conservation principles, processes and practices of the Australia ICOMOS Burra Charter.
 It encourages the conservation, preservation and restoration of heritage places, and development which enhances the heritage place and is compatible and in keeping with its cultural heritage values.
 The policy recognises that heritage places are living and working places; and that development should be considered in the context of the heritage policy objectives.

 This policy should be read in conjunction with Statements of Significance as incorporated into this Scheme.